sitodav/sito_tree_lib/README.md

 - mousePressed_end : function input (evt,tree,p5sketch,node), <--the input node is null if the click was not inside a node
 - mouseReleased_start : function input (evt,tree,p5sketch,node), <--the input node is null if the click was not inside a node
 - mouseReleased_end : function input (evt,tree,p5sketch,node) , <--the input node is null if the click was not inside a node
-- nodeClicked :  function input (evt,tree,p5sketch,node), //NB <-- this start only when mouse is clicked inside a node (while mouseClicked_end and start are always called, and the input parameter node is null if the click was not on a node, or with a value if it was)
+- nodeClicked :  function input (evt,tree,p5sketch,node), //NB <-- this start only when mouse is clicked inside a node
 - edgeClicked : function input (evt, tree, p5sketch, node[])